Characters: Wreck It Ralph Main Characters

 - Anti-Villain: Ralph is only a villain in the sense that he plays one, and is otherwise a decent (if clumsy) guy.
 This also applies to his role in the game, where his forest home is demolished to build an apartment complex for the Nicelanders, sending Ralph into a wrecking frenzy.

 - Badass: In spite of his villainous role that he has no choice over, he's a tough guy with a heart of gold.
+He gives to the gameless Qbert characters, tries to help Vanellope once he realizes she's even worse off than him, and ends up saving Sugar Rush's inhabitants from a cruel tyrant, culminating (almost) in a Heroic Sacrifice.

 - Being Evil Sucks: The Nicelanders don't respect him for a job that he has to do to keep his game going, and he's stuck living in the dump while they get a nice apartment building.